 - Membership in a group or race

-There are also other ways to stop removal proceedings.
-These cancellation of removal and suspension of deportation methods rely on certain requirements.
-Ask your attorney what these requirements are and whether you meet them.
+There are also other ways to stop removal proceedings that depend on certain requirements.
+Ask your H1B lawyer what these requirements are and whether you meet them.

-H1B Visas are a non-immigrant visa, so they are not the same thing as a green card.
+H-1B visas are non-immigrant visas, so they’re not the same thing as a green card.
 But they can lead to green card status.

 Applying for a non-immigrant visa generally takes much less time than applying for a green card.
-This makes it ideal for companies wanting to bring in foreign employees for the long-term.
+This quick process is ideal for companies wanting to hire foreign employees for the long term.

 Non-immigrant visas like H1B’s and L1’s are both of dual intent.
 This means that you’re given the option to apply for green card status while under those permits.